| bail bonds, bail bond

 (skips), the bail agent has time and the financial incentive to find the defendant and

+bring him/her to court.
 Property Bond: In rare cases an individual

 may be released by posting a property bond with the court.
 With a property bond, the court